yizishun/riscv-emu/README.md

-# NEMU
+# Riscv-Emulator
+## IMPORTANT
+This repository is NOT A SELF-RUNNING repository.
+The right way to open it is use [ysyx-framework](git@github.com:yizishun/ysyx-framework.git)
+## Introduction

-NEMU(NJU Emulator) is a simple but complete full-system emulator designed for teaching purpose.
+NEMU is a simple but complete full-system emulator designed for teaching purpose.
 Currently it supports x86, mips32, riscv32 and riscv64.
 To build programs run above NEMU, refer to the [AM project](https://github.com/NJU-ProjectN/abstract-machine).